Nashville Bicycle Accident Lawyer

 Brushed By Passing Car or Truck

 Your Nashville bicycle accident lawyer will remind the car insurance adjuster that cyclists have the same rights as autos when traveling on the roads.
-If there is an absence of a bike lane or path, a bike may proceed further into the road if needed.
-For hurried drivers, it is tempting to pass a cyclist that is observing traffic laws, but must ride further into the lane to stay safe.
+If a bike lane or path is absent, a bike may proceed further into the road if needed.
+For hurried drivers, it is tempting to pass a cyclist that is observing traffic laws but must ride further into the lane to stay safe.

-While it is permitted to pass the cyclist, it must be done in a safe manner.
+While it is permitted to pass the cyclist, it must be done safely.
 Unfortunately, cyclists end up getting “brushed” or literally side-swiped when a car or truck underestimates the amount of space needed to pass the cyclist.
 This can also happen when a cyclist is in their designated lane and a car hugs the right side of the road without realizing how close they are to the cyclist.

 Opening a Vehicle Door